alinadikhorasgani/Workspace-Mental-Health-Clustering/README.md

 comments: Any additional notes or comments

 However, I removed some variables from this dataset due to their high null values or because of their little use.
 These variables include timestamps, comments, state, and country.

+You can download this dataset from https://www.kaggle.com/code/aditimulye/mental-health-at-workplace/input

 # Final Results
 ![kmeans](https://github.com/alinadikhorasgani/Workspace-Mental-Health-Clustering/assets/90984806/7c261620-ebef-4354-9538-9070ba5717a6)